NATIONAL PARK PROJECT

 e) human history?

 6. What is the best way to visit this park (plane, cruise ship, train, car, helicopter, etc.) and how long does it take to drive there from Port Huron?

 IMPORTANT!
 Please include at least 15 actual photos in your presentation (20 maximum).
 The maps do not count as photos.

 Please include the exact URL of each photo/map on a list and make this list the last slide/page in your presentation.
+Do not include the URL on the same page as the photo.
 We want the exact URL of the image, not the URL of the page where the image can be found.
 Right click on any image to find this specific URL (View Image or Open Image in New Window, etc.).
 It's OK if the URLs are long.
 It's also OK if the font size on this reference page is tiny as long as the URLs are there.

 As always, let me know if you have questions.